sjcalamia/phantomjs/README.md

 PhantomJS is free software/open source, and is distributed under the [BSD license](http://opensource.org/licenses/BSD-3-Clause).
 It contains third-party code, see the included `third-party.txt` file for the license information on third-party code.

-PhantomJS is created and maintained by  [@ariyahidayat](http://twitter.com/AriyaHidayat), with the help of [many contributors](https://github.com/ariya/phantomjs/contributors).
+PhantomJS is created and --maintained-- by  [@ariyahidayat](http://twitter.com/AriyaHidayat), with the help of [many contributors](https://github.com/ariya/phantomjs/contributors).